Environmental assessment of nuclear projects

 The petition asks the Minister of Natural Resources and the Minister of Crown–Indigenous Relations and Northern Affairs to provide information on the actions they have taken to enhance the participation of experts and Indigenous groups in assessing nuclear projects, in accordance with the two ministers’ respective mandate letters from the Prime Minister.
 In addition, the petition asks the Minister of Fisheries, Oceans and the Canadian Coast Guard and the Minister of Science about the actions their departments have taken to ensure that decisions on the environmental assessment process are based on science, facts, and evidence.

-Federal Departments Responsible for Reply: Environment and Climate Change Canada, Fisheries and Oceans Canada, Indigenous and Northern Affairs Canada, Innovation, Science and Economic Development Canada, Natural Resources Canada
+Federal Departments Responsible for Reply: Crown-Indigenous Relations and Northern Affairs, Environment and Climate Change Canada, Fisheries and Oceans Canada, Innovation, Science and Economic Development Canada, Natural Resources Canada